 Even the age range for Millennials is a center of debate.
 Generally, anyone born between 1984 and 2004 can be lumped into the Millennial category.
 But many argue that it’s not so much the dates that are important but rather behavioral characteristics.
 This would mean that a Gen Xer could be called a Millennial by virtue of his affinity for SnapChat, craft coffee, and tight jeans (especially if he had a tidy handlebar mustache).
 Needless to say, not everyone is in agreement with that definition, either.

 But it does raise an important point for marketers: “Millennial” is a very complicated concept that they need to understand in order to connect with their clients.
-The people in this bracket are quickly becoming the key buyers and decision makers of today: they spend $200 billion annually right now, and that figure is growing fast.
+The people in this bracket are quickly becoming the key buyers and decision makers of today.
+The people in this bracket are quickly becoming the key buyers and decision makers of today.
+On a daily basis, they spend more than any other bracket.

 A particular set of behaviors and interests define “Millennial” (which we’ll explore in this guide).
 Some historical context helps, too: